jerickjoe111/launch-school/LS215-LS216/BASIC_TECHNIQUES/strings.md

 }
 ```

-## Check if string matches all characters from a set (i.e.: letters) except for a few (i.e.: a, b and c)
+## Check if string MATCHES ALL CHARACTERS from a set (i.e.: all letters) EXCEPT A FEW (i.e.: a, b and c)

 ```js
 let text1 = 'abc1234abc';